Dating trees

 3. Estimating speciation times using node dating

-4. Estimating speciation times using the fossilized birth-death range process
+4. Estimating speciation times using the fossilized birth-death process